-To get an idea of Comp FET-76's capabilities, we suggest you try the following:
+To get an idea of Comp VCA-65's capabilities, we suggest you try the following:

-- Load a stereo clip into an audio track in your DAW (drum or vocal tracks are ideal for this): - Load an instance of Comp FET-76 as an insert in that track and open the Comp FET-76 window: - Ensure the Default preset is loaded.
+- Load a stereo clip into an audio track in your DAW (drum or vocal tracks are ideal for this); - Load an instance of Comp VCA-65 as an insert in that track.
+Open the Comp VCA-65 window: - Ensure the Default preset is loaded.
 This will mean that all settings are positioned to provide a neutral sound; - Begin playback.
 The clip should sound exactly as it was recorded.
-You can verify this by clicking the Bypass button in the lower Toolbar and comparing what you hear (they should sound the same); - Now turn the Input clockwise.
-You will notice that the Output knob automatically turns counter-clockwise to compensate.
-This is because the two knobs are linked by default (there is a "Link" enable/disable switch between the Input and Output knobs).
-You can switch the Link function off if you would like to adjust the Input knob independently of the Output knob, but for the moment, let's keep both Input and Output linked; - Keep raising the Input until the VU Meter needle starts moving regularly to the left.
+You can verify this by clicking the Bypass button in the lower Toolbar and comparing what you hear (they should sound the same); - Now let's try some processing, just to check the main features of the Comp VCA-65.
+First of all, raise the Compression Value to Infinity; - Click the Auto button between Attack and Release.
+This will put these two controls in auto mode, where they will respond at a variable rate according to the audio being processed; - Start turning the Threshold knob to the left, to reduce the Threshold level.
+Do this until you see that in the Compression indicator lights above, the red "LED" starts turning On more or less frequently; - Observe what happens on the VU meter: The needle starts to move backwards.
 This means that compression is now being applied to the peaks of your audio.
 You may check the amount of Gain Reduction quickly by turning the System Bypass switch On and Off.
-When it is Off, compression circuit is bypassed, and you'll hear the original unprocessed audio; - Now let's try some different compression ratios to hear how they affect the sound.
-The default option is 4, which means a 4:1 ratio.
-Change it to 12 for a more dramatic 12:1 compression.
-Now try pressing the "All" button for the famous "all buttons in" hyper-compression effect (you may need to reduce the Input level as "All" mode can be loud).
-Choose which option you feel is the best to go;
+When it is On, compression circuit is bypassed, and you'll hear the original uncompressed audio;

-Comp FET-76 used in a drum track
+Comp VCA-65 used in a drum track